studenttak/modules/0433/mdModule.md

 The explanation is as follows:

-* `---` is the marker to begin and end the YAML (yet-another markup language) section.
+* `---` is the marker to begin and end the YAML (yet another markup language) section.
   * In this section, `title: "Module 0241: Some module"` specifies the title of the page.
 If this is not the format you want to use, some additional customization needs to be done.
 * `# _{{ page.title }}_` uses HTML H1 as the title of the HTML.
 This part is optional and you can specify alternative formatting.